tkhyn/djangorecipebook/README.rst

    Defaults to `[]`.

-script-name
-   The name of the script that should be generated.

-   Defaults to the part name.

 initialization
    Some (basic) python initialization code to insert in the generated script.
    Don't forget that leading whitespaces are stripped.